h33p/UNet-Controller/README.md

 - Update Once and Lerp mode does not work well with the update rates over 50hz.
 Use lower send rate or a higher one with Update Once mode.

 ##### TODO
-- Add gameplay recording and analyzing system (high priority).
+- Extend gameplay recording to support regular game objects.
 - Implement physics and other APIs with lag compensation (currently work in progress).
 - Add jumping between updates so jumping would feel good even on small update periods.
 - Fix issues.